drplote/FG-2e-PlayersOption/README.md

 Example #2: This time, the GM decides that the orc probably has an AC of 6 because it's wearing chain mail.
 He copies the NPC record "orc" from the Monster Manual, drags some chain mail to its inventory, and equips it.
 This doesn't actually have an effect on the orc's AC, because the 2E ruleset currently doesn't support that.
 However, now when Joe the 1st level Fighter attacks the orc with his longsword, he gets a -2 to his attack roll because chain mail is more effective against slashing weapons.

+A planned future improvement is to allow you to specify these modifiers in the "properties" section of the armor item.

 ### Stricter Resistance Rules
 In the current implementation of the 2E ruleset, if a creature (such as a skeleton) resists slashing and piercing damage, they'll take half damage from any slashing or piercing attack... even if other damage types are involved.
 So, for instance, if a cleric bashes the skeleton with a morningstar, which is a bludgeoning/piercing weapon, the skeleton will only take half damage.
 I believe the intent in AD&D was that the most favorable damage type to the attacker was used when multiple damage types are involved.
 Enabling this option would require the target to resist all damage types of the attack to take half damage, not just one of them.
 A side effect of this that you may or may not like is that if you made a magical flaming longsword that does "slashing, fire" damage, the skeleton wouldn't resist any because while it resists slashing, it doesn't resist fire.
 You might disagree with me that it should work this way, and that's cool!
 That's why all these options are toggleable!

 ### Generate Hit Locations

 Toggling this option on simply adds some text in the chat window during a hit to indicate where the attacker hit.
 It has no real effect other than adding some additional flavor to combat.
 It determines the hit location using the same rules as critical hit location from the Player's Option: Combat & Tactics book.
+Note that this option being off doesn't effect critical hits; those are required for the Player's Option critical hits to work and generate a hit location even if this option is diabled.

 ## Sterno's House Rules